i2tResearch/vqf_model/README.md

 ## Developer notes

 * Some comments and variable names are in spanish because the model was designed that way.
 Do not change them.
+* MiniZinc does not convert bool to int directly.
+We need to sum booleans, so we represent them as integers 1 (true) or 0 (false).
+    * You will find the note "bool as int" in the comments.

 ## Docs and resources